chuangcaleb/wtsa/_poosts/Film Reviews/Mulan II Rewrite – Beat Sheet.md

 - The duo take out many of the Huns along the bridge, but the Huns cut the rope.
 - The flailing bridge is `swept downstream by the coursing river, and the duo are thrown off-kilter.
 The guards hold the bridge in place from their end.`
 - Mulan and Shang fall into the river.
 Mulan grabs a rope hanging by its thread.
 Shang holds onto and weighs on her, `being pulled by the current.`
 - `“The rope can’t hold us both.
-A soldier’s duty is to die in war, huh? ...You’re the craziest person I’ve ever met.
+A soldier’s duty is to die in war, huh? …You’re the craziest person I’ve ever met.
 It is my honour to owe you my life.”`
 - With that, Shang lets go `gets swept under by the currents.
 The guard trio retract the rope, finding Mulan alone and wailing.`

 ### 2B.5 Grief